lijok/docs/decision-records/9-asset-identifiers.md

 # Asset identifiers

 ## Context
-Case sensitivity is very common, we see it in Docker tags, linux file systems, simplistic search implementations, etc. Mixing uppercase and lowercase identifiers can cause issues such as:
+Case sensitivity is very common.
+We see it in Docker tags, linux file systems, simplistic search implementations, etc. Mixing uppercase and lowercase identifiers can cause issues such as:
 - Terraform state migrations become very tricky
 - Grafana queries have to know exact casing of identifiers
 - Prior to doing file lookups, filenames have to be normalized